lichengchen/sin_painter/README.md

 # sin_painter
 A small Qt project to help painting sine function graph, with tools such as +, *, cursor.

-What a elegant image of the sine function!

 Authored in 2018/10/3